GSA/challenges-and-prizes/_all-challenges/1162-differential-privacy-temporal-map-challenge.md

 ### Rules

-Official Rules will be posted by Oct.
+The Official Challenge Rules will be made available by Oct.
 1, 2020.

 ### Judging Criteria